g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p2.md

 ## **Conclusion**

 Hope you enjoyed the second part of the tutorial.
-In the next one we talk about Channel types.
+In the next one we talk about Channel types and Select.

 Check it out at [Part-3 Channel Types](https://g14a.github.io/posts/how-I-learnt-Go-Channels-p3/)